microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/application-addpassword.md

 Namespace: microsoft.graph

 Adds a strong password or secret to an [application](../resources/application.md).
+You can also [add passwords while creating the application](../api/application-post-applications.md#example-2-create-a-new-application-and-add-a-password-secret).

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]